asmaahamid02/touristy/README.md

 2. PHP v7+
 2. Intall XAMPP for installing PHP and creating the database from here - [XAMPP isnatall](https://www.apachefriends.org/download.html)
 3. Install Composer for PHP dependencies from here - [Composer Install](https://getcomposer.org/)
+4. Determine your ip address for running the server
+   - Open command line
+   - type this command
+     ```sh
+     ipconfig
+     ```
+   - copy the ipv4 address and save it 😉
+   - If you are using a real device, get more info from the accepted answer here: [Access localhost from android device](https://stackoverflow.com/questions/4779963/how-can-i-access-my-localhost-from-my-android-device)

 ### Installation